mozilla-extensions/firefox-translations/docs/dev/engineering/automated-web-extension-testing.md

 Maintenance and development of this component requires experience in:

-- ...

-- Web extension regression tests (CI, e2e tests) Senior/Staff Test Engineer with great experience in configuring CI and writing Selenium-based e2e tests for web extensions
+- Web extension regression tests
+- Selenium
+- CircleCI